stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 12 (2.9) - Interfaces and Politics.md

 ### Design Challenge: Change By Design

-_Design an app for Morgan that would encourage her to get up and move more frequently without explicitly telling her to do so._
+_Design an app for Morgan that would encourage her to get up and move more frequently without explicitly telling her to do so_.

 One such app could be a social media app where users in the same city share pictures of the city.
 This application could encourage Morgan to go out and take pictures of the things around her.

 ## Reflections: Interfaces And Politics

-_Think of an instance where some technology you use was designed with political motivation in mind._
+_Think of an instance where some technology you use was designed with political motivation in mind_.

 When using Piazza, there is clearly a push to use their job search tool since they always push it on the landing page.